TheoryInPractice/spiderdonuts/README.md

 ### Analyzing a Deceptive Spidertorus

 The spidertorus graphs we designed grow large rather quickly, but they are sparse and specially structured graphs.
-We designed special functions to analyze their walk classes efficiently.
+We designed special functions to compute their walk classes and analyze their deceptiveness efficiently.

 Here is an example of how to efficiently compute the walk classes of a spidertorus graph, and use the walk class information to check for deceptiveness.
+This is the spidertorus graph from Figure 1 in the paper *When Centrality Measures Deceive Us* by Eric Horton, Kyle Kloster, and Blair D. Sullivan, and establishes deceptiveness using Corollary 3.6 from that manuscript.

 ```python
 # Import spiderdonuts modules